Technology of the New York City Subway: Mainline B Division and Flushing Line clocks

 In November 2016, the MTA declared the Broadway Line countdown clock test successful.
 All B Division stations would get countdown clocks by March 2018 (several years ahead of schedule), using the same Bluetooth technology as the clocks in the Broadway Line stations.
-The countdown clocks would use either existing and new Siemens tricolor LED displays like the ones on the A Division and across scattered parts of the B Division, or new multicolor LCD display like the ones on the Broadway Line.
+The countdown clocks would use either existing and new Siemens tricolor LED displays like the ones on the A Division and across scattered parts of the B Division, or new multicolor LCD like the ones on the Broadway Line.
 The R was the first mainline B Division route to receive countdown clocks along its entire length in July 2017.
-Under the MTA's rollout schedule released in July 2017, the countdown clocks on other routes would be enabled in stages through December 2017, including on the L train, where the existing LED clocks would be upgraded to use the new LCD displays.
+Under the MTA's rollout schedule released in July 2017, the countdown clocks on other routes would be enabled in stages through December 2017, including on the L train, where the existing LED clocks would be upgraded to use the new LCDs.
 All of the countdown-clock data for the B Division services would also be available in the MTA's Subway Time app, in addition to the data for the A Division and L services that were already included in the app prior to the test.